“DATA is the new age, trend and hype”

 What is a Conceptual Entity?

 An entity can be defined as something that can be identified apart from its environment or surroundings.
 An entity can be modeled as a set of attributes/properties, operations, and functions.
 An entity is often tied to a real-world concept like “customer” or “company”.
-Entities are often used to create a mapping between a real-world object and a database table.
-Entities hold information about a system and every business domain of any company contains many entities.
+Entities are often used to map a real-world object and a database table.
+Entities hold information about a system, and every business domain of any company contains many entities.

 A conceptual entity can be defined as an entity abstracted from implementation aspects.
 An example of a conceptual entity would be a car.
 'Car' as a conceptual entity can have attributes.
 Even the archetype of a car.
 Because then we recognize it or know it as a car.
-A car has wheels and a car has a color, a car has a carbon footprint and a car has an owner.
-Even at a conceptual level, it might be interesting to work with the color or carbon footprint as attributes for a car.
+A car has wheels, a car has a color, a car has a carbon footprint, and a car has an owner.
+Even at a conceptual level, it might be interesting to work with a car's color or carbon footprint as attributes.

 The Function of a Conceptual Data Model